Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Introduction

 \section{Introduction}

-Precipitation monitoring and forecasting are major operational and scientific challenges.
-In the context of climate change in particular, extreme precipitation events and floods are expected to become more frequent \citep{douville2021}.
-The effect of these events can be mitigated by warning systems if early detection of precipitation is available.
+\IEEEPARstart{P}{recipitation} monitoring and forecasting are major operational and scientific challenges.
+The monitoring of rainfall and convective systems can greatly benefit from high-resolution maps derived through remote sensing techniques \cite{10.1029/2019ms001618}.
+This is particularly relevant within the context of climate change, as numerous coastal regions are projected to encounter increased precipitation and a higher frequency of extreme rainfall events \cite{douville2021}.
+Real-time satellite data shows promise for flash flood nowcasting \cite{10.3390/rs5115702, 10.1109/tgrs.2007.903685}.
+However, the analysis of rain cells necessitates a wide area of observation with a high degree of detail, particularly in the case of convective cells which usually measure a few dozen kilometers in diameter \cite{10.1016/j.rse.2015.02.006}, though they can be smaller in the early stages of development \cite{ayet2021uncovering}.

-Ground-based weather radars provide high-resolution rainfall measurements that are limited to coastal areas due to their range that spans only a few hundred kilometers.
-Their spatial resolution decreases with distance from the station with an azimuthal resolution of 1°.
-Such radars measure the reflectivity of the air column at different inclinations.
-When the beam encounters precipitation, part of the emitted signal is reflected back to the sensor with an intensity that depends on both the size and density of the water droplets.
-A direct relationship can then be derived between weather radar reflectivity and rainfall rate \citep{10.1175/1520-0469}.
-In previous work \citep{10.1175/bams-d-15-00144.1}, data assimilation schemes have been inverstigated in order to reconstruct precipitation patterns from weather radar observation data.
+Ground-based weather radars provide high-resolution rainfall estimates that are limited in coastal areas due to their range that spans only a few hundred kilometers.
+Among other parameters, such radars measure the reflectivity of the air column at different inclinations.
+When the beam encounters precipitation, part of the emitted signal is reflected back to the sensor with an intensity that depends on the size of the water droplets, their density, and the distance from the radar.
+Previous studies have derived empirical relationships between weather radar reflectivities, the categories of the hydrometeors and the rainfall rates \cite{10.1175/1520-0469, 10.1175/jhm-d-19-0194.1}.
+The Next Generation Weather Radar (NEXRAD) systems, used in this study, have a resolution of 1 km in range and 1° in azimuth.

-Farther from the coast, through the use of satellite instruments, rain events can also be observed, though at lower spatial resolution.
-For example, brightness temperatures measured by microwave radiometers \citep{10.1016/b0-12-227090-8}, such as SSMI/S, can provide rain rate measurements.
-These sensors are deployed on low-earth orbit satellites, thus providing coverage of the entire globe at an extended temporal resolution (revisit period of several days).
-SSMIS' along-track and cross-track resolution is respectively 14 and 13 km/px.
-Rain events can also be observed indirectly through potential associated lightning activity, as measured by near-infrared optical transient sensors such as the Geostationary Lightning Mapper (GLM) found aboard the Geostationary Operational Environmental Satellite (GOES-16).These geostationary on-board sensors provide continuous observations over a large area, covering almost an entire hemisphere in the case of the GLM.
-They do, however, lack in spatial resolution (8 to 14 km).